s3ql/s3ql/rst/installation.rst

   To check if a specific module :var:`<module>` is installed, execute :samp:`python3 -c 'import {<module>};
   print({<module>}.__version__)'`.
-This will result in an `ImportError` if the module is not installed, and will print the installed version if the module is installed.
+This will result in an `ModuleNotFoundError` if the module is not installed, and will print the installed version if the module is installed.